 - “2nd mov.
 Adagio”.
 Concerto Cello & Orchestra in C Major.
 Hob.
 VIIb: 1

-One of the famous 18th Century Napolitan composers was Franceco Durante.
+One of the famous 18th Century Napolitan composers was Francesco Durante.
 Chapel Master and teacher of a pleiad of opera composers.
-He highlighted in sacred music and is known as one of the founders of the Napolitan Opera School.
+He highlighted in sacred music and we know him as one founder of the Napolitan Opera School.
 You will find a couple of settings by Spanish Renaissance Composers Juan Anchieta and Francisco Peñalosa, chapelmasters of Ferdinand II of Aragon, called the Catholic, which music and period have been studied by musicologist Tess Knighton.

 You will also find in the playlist some pieces, for example: the famous Johan Strauss’ Frühlingsstimmenwaltz waltz conducted by Clemens Krauss; the Schubert’s Du bist die Ruh lied by the tenor Franz Völker; or “Caminar” from Las Golondrinas, zarzuela (operetta) composed by José María Usandizaga.